Liu Zaifu

 Liu Zaifu (Liú Zàifù (刘再复, 劉再复); born 10 October 1941) is a Chinese author, poet, and professor in literature and the liberal arts.
 Liu is particularly well known for his work "Reflections on Dream of the Red Chamber", which analyzes the Chinese classic "Dream of the Red Chamber", but with Liu's personal viewpoints and philosophy.
-He has lectured at the University of Chicago, University of Colorado, University of Stockholm, and the City University of Hong Kong, where he served as an honorary professor in 2004.
+He has lectured at the University of Chicago, University of Colorado, Stockholm University, and the City University of Hong Kong, where he served as an honorary professor in 2004.

-Personal life
+Biography

-Liu was born in Nan'an, Quanzhou, Fujian, in what was then the Republic of China during the Second World War.
-Siding with the Communists, Liu took particular interest in Marxist literature, but put his own morals and messages behind the pieces, rather than those given by the party.
+Liu was born into a peasant family in southern Fujian in 1941.
+Liu took particular interest in Marxist literature, but put his own morals and messages behind the pieces, rather than those given by the party.

-Liu Zaifu graduated from Xiamen University in 1963 with a degree in Chinese literature.
+Liu studied Chinese literature at Xiamen University.
 After his graduation, he became the editor-in-chief of Wenxue Pinglun (Literary Review), a Chinese periodical discussing literary works.
+He worked as an editor for Beijing-based magazine, New Construction.

 During the Cultural Revolution, Liu was placed under house arrest for his personal views of Marxist belief and doctrine not matching those of the party.
 He was given protection by future President Hu Jintao.

 Towards the end of the Cultural Revolution, Liu traveled abroad, going to Taiwan, Hong Kong, and the United States among other places, which would end up influencing his works, along with spreading his literature abroad outside of China.

+In 1979, Liu joined to Communist Party and assisted senior literary leaders and writers with their manuscripts and speeches.

+From 1985 to 1989, Liu was the director of the Institute of Literature at the Chinese Academy of Social Sciences.
+During his tenure, he sponsored academic discussions on cultural liberalization.